A dog for adoption at Delaware Animal Services.

 OAW notes that the law requires that animals must be held and given to rescue groups rather than killed.
 And then states that it “has improved the quality of care animals receive in shelters and has saved thousands of animals that would have otherwise been euthanized due to outdated policies and practices.
 Prior to this law, healthy dogs and cats were euthanized very quickly, sometimes while their owners were looking for them.”

-If it increases the cat save rate slightly, Delaware could become the first state to verifiably save at least 90% of the animals, although it should be noted that a 90% save rate does not mean a community (or in this case state) is No Kill.
+If it adds protections for animals still falling through gaps in the safety net, Delaware could become the first state to verifiably save at least 90% of the animals, although it should be noted that a 90% save rate does not mean a community (or in this case state) is No Kill.

 Click here for a copy of the model law and a guide to getting it introduced.